 We believe that the performance of our electronic regulators surpasses that of other products available at any price.
-Key features are precise regulation, good low speed cut-in (no low speed discharge), fault protection, efficiency (=cool running) and small size.
+Key features are precise regulation, good low speed cut-in (and no low speed discharge unlike some), fault protection, efficiency (=cool running) and small size.
 High energy voltage spike protection is incorporated.
-Accidental reverse battery protected when used according to the instructions included with every regulator.
+Accidental reverse battery protection is assured when used according to the instructions included with every regulator.
 All of our regulators incorporate the cut-out function.
 (More details toward bottom of this page.)

 Clear instructions are provided with all our products including connection diagrams.
-These are supplemented by much extra information on this website.
+These are supplemented by the additional information on this website.
 DRL regulators are easy to fit by a typical classic vehicle enthusiast.
-Their robust &: attractive Alloy cases look good on show, or they can readily be incorporated into an original control box if preferred.
-Use DRL Regulator Products, proven in use by thousands of enthusiasts, worldwide, over many years.
+Their robust &: attractive alloy cases look good on show, or they can readily be incorporated into an original control box if preferred.
+Join the thousands of enthusiasts worldwide, using DRL Regulator Products, proven in use over many years.

 On the product pages the Prices shown do not include postage.
 You must select the correct amount including Postage from drop down price box on the product page.
 The Options are for delivery in the UK, Europe or Other Countries (Rest of World).
 Prices reflect the higher postage charges we incur.
 Many thanks.